dinanathsj29/css3-fundamentals-tutorial/README.md

 - Inheritance simply means using some properties from parent/container elements to a child
 - The inherit keyword specifies that a property should inherit its value from its parent element
 - Latest/last rules applied will win over earlier rules
-- Styles are cumulative; so the final rendering of elements depends not only on selectors directly target the element but also any properties that might be inherited from parent/top-level elements
+- Styles are cumulative; so the final rendering of elements depends not only on selectors directly target the element but also on any properties that might be inherited from parent/top-level elements
-- **Note**: All child elements in documents inherits properties from CSS rules applied to body/parent/container elements
+- **Note**: All child elements in documents inherit properties from CSS rules applied to body/parent/container elements

 > **Syntax & Example**:
 ```html